kibotrel/42-Override/level00/Ressources/analysis.md

 It gives us some information about how binaries are compiled and what we could or couldn't use as leads to exploit these binaries.

 - [RELRO](https://www.redhat.com/en/blog/hardening-elf-binaries-using-relocation-read-only-relro) means **Rel**ocation **R**ead-**O**nly.
 It is a compiler option that force the linker to resolve all dynamically linked functions at the beginning of the execution and then makes the [Global offset table](https://en.wikipedia.org/wiki/Global_Offset_Table) (GOT) read-only.
-It is meant to prevent some security weakness induced by the GOT itself.
+It is meant to prevent some security weaknesses induced by the GOT itself.
 - [Stack canary](https://www.sans.org/blog/stack-canaries-gingerly-sidestepping-the-cage/) is a way to prevent buffer overflows to be exploitable by putting some value after the buffer itself on the stack and check if it was overriden on function return.
 - [NX](https://access.redhat.com/solutions/2936741) is an hardware technology use in processors to prevent execuion of certain types of code.
 - [PIE](https://en.wikipedia.org/wiki/Position-independent_code) is a process that will randomize code position in memory at run-time, making exploit harder to perform.